-According to industry findings and research, the shortage of IT workers will grow to 2.93m globally 1.8 million next year in the United States.
+According to industry findings and research, the shortage of cybersecurity workers has grown to 2.93m globally, with 2.14m in Asia Pacific.

 Organizations worldwide were short-handed during the global shift to a distributed workforce, and cybercriminals are leveraging automation to mount attacks faster and with greater ease.

 Even organizations with sufficient IT personnel are feeling the heat.
 The increase in cyber threats has meant that their endpoint security stack is more complex and difficult to manage than ever.
 The average organization may maintain up to seven different software agents on their endpoints.